jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Lifetime Years In Detention, Jail, Or Prison Time

  ```j5c_years```

 **Description/Question:** [...how much total time have you spent in detention, jail or prison during your lifetime?]
 During your lifetime…